-Item Required Proposed Meets Code Comments • The proposed be expensive plant material (grasses or bamboo, or other perennials would be fine), but as there is no known date of construction for the building north of Building A, there should be some landscaping there.
+Item Required Proposed Meets Code Comments be expensive plant material (grasses or bamboo, or other perennials would be fine), but as there is no known date of construction for the building north of Building A, there should be some landscaping there.
 6. Please add foundation landscaping along the east side of Building A (not the loading area).
 7. Please add foundation landscaping along the south side of Building B wherever possible.
 8. Any future commercial buildings in Phase 2 would need to meet these requirements.
 9. Landscape deviations are required for any deficiencies in landscaping area provided.
 Those deviations are not supported by staff at this time.
 Zoning Sec 5.5.3.D.ii.
-All items from (b) to (e) If visible from public street a minimum of 60% of the exterior building perimeter should be covered in green space landscaping for Building C covers virtually the entire frontage as viewed from Grand River.
+All items from (b) to (e) If visible from public street a minimum of 60% of the exterior building perimeter should be covered in green space The proposed landscaping for Building C covers virtually the entire frontage as viewed from Grand River.
 Buildings A and D are over 235 feet from Grand River.
 The parking lot screening is sufficient to screen those Yes Any future commercial buildings in Phase 2 would need to meet these requirements.

-Item Required Proposed Meets Code Comments
+Item Required Proposed Meets Code Comments buildings.
+Multi-Family Residentia l (Sec 5.5.3.F.ii) Building Landscaping (Zoning Sec 5.5.3.E.ii.)

-buildings.

-Multi-Family Residentia l (Sec 5.5.3.F.ii)

-Building Landscaping (Zoning Sec 5.5.3.E.ii.)
 3 deciduous canopy trees or large evergreen trees per dwelling unit on the first floor.
 Phase 1: 68 units 3 = 204 trees required The table provided on Sheet L203 is not required for residential units.
 Only the building frontage is regulated (35% of the front of a building must be landscaped).
 Phase 3: 52 units 3 = 156 trees required Phase 1 residential 204 unit trees are provided on the site, 46 of which are subcanopy trees (23%) Phase 3 residential None provided Phase 1: Yes Phase 3: No 1.
-The greenbelt requirement along 1 Mile road must be met with trees designated for that purpose.
-Unit trees cannot be double-counted as greenbelt trees.
-Please show the tree in front of the units fronting 11 Mile Road as greenbelt trees and add unit trees elsewhere to meet the requirement.
+The greenbelt requirement along 11 Mile road must be met with trees designated for that purpose.
+Unit trees cannot be double- counted as greenbelt trees.
+Please show the trees in front of the units fronting 11 Mile Road as greenbelt trees and add unit trees elsewhere to meet the requirement.
 Interior Street Landscaping 1 deciduous canopy tree along interior roads for every 35 lf (both sides), excluding driveways, interior roads adjacent to public rights-of-way and parking entry drives.
 66 trees (number provided) 41 interior street trees Several street trees are subcanopy trees.
-No Please eliminate the table and just show the total perimeter and the total numbe of trees required based on that total.
-Please add the required perimeter trees Please change the subcanopy trees used as interior stree trees to deciduous canopy trees.
+No Please eliminate the table and just show the total perimeter and the total number of trees required based on that total.
+Please add the required perimeter trees Please change the subcanopy trees used as interior street trees to deciduous canopy trees.
 The proposed configuration requires a landscape deviation.
 It is not supported by staff.

-At least 35% of the While the proposed front facades, as layout and landscaping defined by the meet the ordinance applicant, of all requirements, the 35% of building front façades must be units are applicant is Foundation landscaped with landscaped Yes encouraged to add at Landscaping plantings other than sufficiently (not least some landscaping lawn. the sides facing between the building the road/drives garages to soften the except for appearance of the Buildings 1, 2 and driveway areas as they
+Foundation Landscaping 35% of building front façades must be landscaped with plantings other than lawn.
+At least 35% of the front facades, as defined by the applicant, of all units are landscaped sufficiently (not the sides facing the road/drives except for Buildings 1, 2 and Yes While the proposed layout and landscaping meet the ordinance requirements, the applicant is encouraged to add at least some landscaping between the building garages to soften the appearance of the driveway areas as they